btopro/ist402/files/glossary.md

 ## Yarn
- Yarn is a package manager that allows for a developer to share code with other developers around the world.It is quick, secure, and reliabe.
-Yarn helps a developer to use other developers' solution to their problems, which makes it easier to develop software.
-If problems are encountered a developer, a developer can report report issues or contribute back.
-Code sharing happens through packages which contain all the code, and a package.json file which describes the package.
+ Yarn is a package manager that allows for developers to share code with other developers around the world.
+Developers can then use the code and report issues or contribute back.

 ## NPM